vberlier/narwhal/README.md

 - Nest test groups arbitrarily
 - Use the same generic assertions everywhere
+- Equality assertion failures reported as diffs
 - Combine and reuse test parameters
 - Externalize and compose setup and teardown code with fixtures
 - Test output captured and displayed on failure
 - Additional testing utilities included (resource management, output capturing utility)
+- Amalgamated source and header file ready to drop in your project

 ## Installation